-Unless a specific exception is granted, all development of SLU.edu must occur within our content management system (CMS), OUCampus.
+Per University policy, unless a specific exception is granted by the vice president for the Division of Marketing and Communications, all development of SLU.edu must occur within Saint Louis University's content management system (CMS), Omni CMS.

 When creating content for SLU.edu, your first priority should be the user.
 Most often, that is a prospective student, families and alumni.